liam-wiltshire/talks/security/content.md

 ```

 ???
-- Run lynis - you might bb interested to know that the start box had a score of just 10!!
+- Run lynis - you might be interested to know that the start box had a score of about 55!
 ---

 class: summary-slide middle